JustinHoyt/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 1. `managerDidDisconnect` This function is called when the proxy disconnects from the SDL Core.
 Do any cleanup you need to do in this function.
 1. `hmiLevel:didChangeToLevel:` This function is called when the HMI level changes for the app.
 The HMI level can be `FULL`, `LIMITED`, `BACKGROUND`, or `NONE`.
 It is important to note that most RPCs sent while the HMI is in `BACKGROUND` or `NONE` mode will be ignored by the SDL Core.
 For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).

-In addition there are three optional methods:
+In addition, there are three optional methods:

 1. `audioStreamingState:didChangeToState:` Called when the audio streaming state of this application changes on the remote system.
 For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).
 1. `systemContext:didChangeToContext:` Called when the system context (i.e. a menu is open, an alert is visible,  a voice recognition session is in progress) of this application changes on the remote system.
 For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).